acloudpotato/Agent-Forge/README.md

 ## About The Project

 Agent Forge is a Next.js application designed to streamline the creation of AI agents.
-Users can describe the agent they need, and the platform uses generative AI (powered by Google's Gemini through Genkit) to generate a complete agent profile, including a name, description, features, and even a "Getting Started" guide.
+Users can describe the agent they need, and the platform uses generative AI (powered by Google's Gemini) to generate a complete agent profile, including a name, description, features, and even a "Getting Started" guide.

 This project serves as a powerful demonstration of how to integrate modern web technologies with cutting-edge AI to build dynamic, intelligent applications.